SamsLogic/VRP-problem-using-RL/README.md

 4. Tensorflow (Version = 2.5.0)
 5. Tensorflow GPU (Version = 2.5.0)

-You can directly install the above mentioned repositories by using the command:
+You can directly install the above mentioned packages by using the command:

 `pip install -r requirements.txt --user`